 - Go nuts.
 Add optional toasted pecans, toss well, and serve immediately.

 - Dice the squash into small, 1″ bite-sized pieces – this will ensure a bit of each flavor (squash, bacon, sage and pecans if using) in every bite.

 - Feel free to use pre-cut store-bought butternut squash cubes, as long as they’re fresh.
 Dice into smaller bite-sized pieces as needed.
 You’ll want about 24 ounces of precut squash.

 Toasted pecans add great crunch and texture.
 Spread half a cup of whole pecans over a baking sheet, add them to the oven along with the squash.
 Toast 10-12 minutes, or until lightly browned and very fragrant.

 What to Serve with Roasted Butternut Squash

-The flavor in this recipe is bold, so they’re best served with milder mains.
+The flavor in this side dish is bold, so it’s best served with milder mains.
 For a mostly meatless meal, we love it with Instant Pot Risotto or simply tossed with al dente pasta.